Archive for the ‘Collectivism and Individualism’ Category

 A good manual is an example of low context communication / information.
 No other information is necessary to understand it.
 In low context communication an information has only one single meaning.
 No additional information is necessary to encode (understand) the meaning.

 - Rule oriented, people play by external rules

 - More knowledge is codified public, external, and accessible.

 - Sequencing, separation–of time, of space, of activities, of relationships

 - Task-centered.
 Decisions and activities focus around what needs to be done, division of responsibilities.

 Take a look how members of high and low contextual cultures see themselves and their opposites:

 ||Low Context claims High Context

-For an example how a low context culture interacts with a high context culture as the Chinese, please visit GlobThink: http://globthink.com/2009/06/24/indirect-communication-and-indirect-leadership-in-asia/Unfortunately this link does not work anymore, please excuse (reviewed 12.12.2012)
+For an example how a low context culture interacts with a high context culture as the Chinese, please visit GlobThink: http://globthink.com/2009/06/24/indirect-communication-and-indirect-leadership-in-asia/ Unfortunately this link is broken / not existing anymore (reviewed 12.12.2012)

 Western cultures intend to have a monochrone time (mono=single / chrone=time).
 Time is used as a single line, where all events are lined up.
 Asian and African cultures intend to have a polychrone conception of time (poly=different / chrone=time).
 Events happen simultaneously in a polychrone conception of time.